 Many (most?) of us had little previous knowledge of the Conservation District and its responsibilities, much less that it had been taken over by individuals who seem more intent on dismantling it and impeding its possibilities for environmental protection and enhancement than on serving the wishes of the great majority of citizens of this county in these areas.
 There are probably very few of us who had previously voted in a Conservation District Board of Supervisors election.

 And now, more of us are aware, and more of us have spoken up.

-AND, when we work to make ourselves aware, when we push ourselves to do just a bit more in this fight, when we strive to do better in the future than perhaps how we have done in the past, when we act on the understanding that OUR government is not "them", it is US:
+WHEN we work to make ourselves aware, WHEN we push ourselves to do just a bit more in this fight, WHEN we strive to do better in the future than perhaps how we have done in the past, WHEN we act on the understanding that our government is not "them", it is us:

 THEN we begin to make progressive change for our community, for our families, and for ourselves.